serverless/blog/posts/2019-10-31-aws-lambda-vs-ec2-for-cron-jobs.md

 ---
-title: Running cron jobs in the cloud - AWS EC2 vs AWS Lambda
+title: Running cron jobs in the cloud - Amazon EC2 vs AWS Lambda
 description: "In this article, we compare Amazon EC2 and AWS Lambda for running cron jobs in AWS and offer guidance for when to choose which of the two."
 date: 2019-10-31
 thumbnail: "https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/aws-lambda-vs-ec2-for-cron-jobs/ec2-vs-lambda-thumb.png"